stronnag/mwptools/docs/manual/docs/Support-for-inav-3.0-WP-features.md

-# mwp and inav 3.0 Mission Updates
+# mwp and INAV 3.0 Mission Updates

 ## Overview

-inav 3.0 adds a couple of changes to inav mission planning:
+INAV 3.0 adds a couple of changes to INAV mission planning:

 * Absolute WP altitudes
 * Land WP ground elevation setting

 ### Absolute WP altitudes

-For Multiwii and inav prior to 3.0, waypoint altitudes were always relative to the arming location.
+For Multiwii and INAV prior to 3.0, waypoint altitudes were always relative to the arming location.
 If you always fly in a flat area, or always arm at the same point, this wasn't really an issue; you could always use [mwp's terrain analysis](Mission-Elevation-Plot-and-Terrain-Analysis.md) to check that you'd clear any obstructions.

 However, if you armed some (vertical) distance from the arming point assumed when the plan was created, the absolute, (AMSL) elevation of the WP would differ by the ground difference between the assumed arming point at planning time and the actual arming point at take off.
 In the worst case (arming at an 'zero' absolute elevation well below the 'assumed at planning time' location), this could result in automated flight into terrain, which is generally undesirable.